briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

         transaction, check card transaction, substitute check, web check, or any form of automated clearing house transaction.

-    2. _(2)_ “Issue a check” means causing any form of debit from a demand deposit account.
+    2. _(2)_ "Issue a check" means causing any form of debit from a demand deposit account.

 2. _(b)_ No person, with purpose to defraud, shall issue or transfer or cause to